zpoint/idataapi-transform/README.md

         loop.run_until_complete(example_simple())

-REDIS
+##### REDIS Usage

     import asyncio
 	from idataapi_transform import ProcessFactory, GetterConfig, WriterConfig

     async def example_simple():
     	# default key_type is LIST in redis
-        # you can pass other encoding to specify how to encode before write to redis, default utf8
+        # you can pass parameter "encoding" to specify how to encode before write to redis, default utf8
     	json_lists = [...]
         wredis_config = WriterConfig.WRedisConfig("my_key")
         writer = ProcessFactory.create_writer(wredis_config)
         await writer.write(json_lists)

+        # get async redis client
+        client = await self.get_redis_pool_cli()

     async def example():
     	# specify redis's key_type to HASH, default is LIST
         # compress means string object is compressed by zlib before write to redis,
         # we need to decompress it before turn to json object
+        # you can pass parameter "need_del" to specify whether need to del the key after get object from redis, default false
+        # you can pass parameter "direction" to specify whether read data from left to right or right to left, default left to right(only work for LIST key type)
         getter_config = GetterConfig.RRedisConfig("my_key_hash", key_type="HASH", compress=True)
         async for items in reader:
             print(items)